dpayne5/dpayne5.github.io/about.md

 #### BoxBreak

 <sub>A 2D game written in Typescript and built on the excalibur.js framework.
 This project is currently a work in progress.
-You can find the source code <a href="https://github.com/dpayne5/ex-test" target="_blank">here</a> which contains instructions on how to run the project locally in the README.</sub>
+You can find the source code <a href="https://github.com/dpayne5/ex-test" target="_blank">here</a> which contains instructions on how to run the project locally.</sub>

 <!--
 ## Markdown